glebalshanskii/bytenet_tensorflow/README.md

 ###Implemented:

-*Source Network
+* Source Network
-*Residual Block (Fig 3 left)
+* Residual Block (Fig 3 left)
-*Regular Batch Normalization
+* Regular Batch Normalization

 ###Need To Implement

-*Target Network
+* Target Network
-*Masking Causal Convolutions
+* Masking Causal Convolutions
-*Framework for Training and Decoding
+* Framework for Training and Decoding
-*Sub Batch Normalization
+* Sub Batch Normalization

+##Other Notes
+I apologize for all the comments but it helps me make progress, debug, and understand what is going on specifically.